Pulau Ubin guide

 Note: Pekan Quarry is closed for upgrading from August 2020 until further notice

-It may look like a scene right out of the rural countryside but the Ah Ma Drink Store is on the way to attractions like Ketam Mountain Bike Park and Puaka Hill.
+A scene right out of the rural countryside, Ah Ma Drink Store is along the way to attractions like Ketam Mountain Bike Park and Puaka Hill.

+There are many great hiking trails in Singapore and Pulau Ubin is not to be outshone.
 Puaka Hill is perhaps the island’s best-kept secret.
-Standing at 74M-tall with an entrance that looks no different than the other road forks, it’s something that you might easily bypass – and many people do.
+Standing at 74m-tall with an entrance that looks no different than the other road forks, it’s something that you might easily bypass – and many people do.

 But with only a 10-minute hike up an easy trail, you’ll discover a panoramic vantage point – a reward that far surpasses the muscle work it takes to get up.